thomas-haslwanter/statsintro/rst/statsDistributions.rst

 Percentiles
 ^^^^^^^^^^^^

-The *Cumulative distribution function (CDF)* tells you for each value which percentage of the data has a lower value (Figure :ref:`fig-lDistributionFunctions`).
+The *Cumulative distribution function (CDF)* tells you for each value which percentage of the data has a lower value (Figure :ref:`fig-DistributionFunctions`).
 The value below which a given percentage of the values occur is called *centile* or *percentile*, and corresponds to a value with a specified cumulative frequency.

 For example, when you look for the data range which includes 95% of the data, you have to find the :math:`2.5^{th}` and the :math:`97.5^{th}`